-Stanwick Lakes is a unique 750-acre countryside attraction and nature reserve in the heart of Northamptonshire's beautiful Nene Valley.
+Stanwick Lakes is a unique 750-acre countryside attraction and nature reserve in the heart of Northamptonshire's Nene Valley.

-If it's peace and quiet you're after, there's a network of surfaced paths to lead you away from the hustle and bustle of the hub area to the wider site, where you can watch the wildlife undisturbed.
+For peace and quiet, there's a network of surfaced paths which lead away from the hustle and bustle of the hub area to the wider site, where it's possible to watch the wildlife undisturbed.
 The bird hides and feeding station provide the ideal opportunity to get close to the wildlife.

-The majority of the site’s facilities are wheelchair accessible, including the visitor centre, toilets, rangers' log cabin, bird hide, the network of footpaths and cycle paths, and areas within the central adventure playground.
+The majority of the facilities are wheelchair accessible, including the visitor centre, toilets, rangers' log cabin, bird hide, the network of footpaths and cycle paths, and areas within the central adventure playground.
 A lift is situated

 in the café area to allow disabled visitors to access the mezzanine seating area (where the archaeological finds are kept).